 |Apartment (3 bedrooms) Outside of Centre||693.59 $|

-Apartments are normally bachelor flat open plan and these vary.
-The cost of $170 would be about average for the low end of the market and these depending who owns it can vary in quality as well as location.
-At this size the unit will be less than 50 SqM.
+Apartments are normally bachelor flat open plans and these vary.
+The cost of $170 would be about average for the low end of the market and depending on who owns it can vary in quality as well as location.
+At this size, the unit will be less than 50 SqM.

-As for electricity there will always be disputes if you are paying electricity to your landlord or direct to the government.
-The direct payments to the government is always cheaper as landlords add their own percentage of profit onto it.
+As for electricity, there will always be disputes if you are paying electricity to your landlord or direct to the government.
+The direct payments to the government are always cheaper as landlords add their own percentage of profit onto it.

 – Basic (Electricity, Heating, Cooling, Water, Garbage) for 85m2 Apartment 78.79